Macintosh LC 500 series: LC 520

-A New York Times review of the LC 520 was generally positive, with columnist Peter Lewis noting that its $1,599 price point is "perhaps the best value in the entire Macintosh product line ... it would be very difficult to put together a Windows-based PC with the same features for that price, and Windows computers are usually much less expensive than Macs."
-Lewis also noted that the unit's 40-pound weight would make it difficult to carry home at night -- an attribute that Apple had previously marketed as a feature of compact Macintosh models in the 1980s.
-MacWEEK wrote that the timing of the LC 520's release coincided with purchasing timelines for schools, and that the decision to market the computer exclusively to the education market was part of a strategic shift to move the LC brand away from the retail market.
+Peter Lewis of New York Times praised the LC 520, writing that its $1,599 price point is "perhaps the best value in the entire Macintosh product line ... it would be very difficult to put together a Windows-based PC with the same features for that price, and Windows computers are usually much less expensive than Macs".
+He regretted the computer's unavailability in the United States outside schools.
+Lewis also noted that the unit's 40-pound weight would make it difficult to carry home at night.
+While Apple did not rule out offering it to non-educational customers, MacWEEK wrote that the timing of the LC 520's release coincided with purchasing timelines for schools, and that the decision to market the computer exclusively to the education market was part of a strategic shift to move the LC brand away from retail.

 The LC 520 was discontinued in February 1994, when it was replaced by both the faster but otherwise essentially unchanged Macintosh LC 550 and the new, 68LC040-equipped Macintosh LC 575.
 Apple sold upgrade kits for the LC 520 that brought it to the same specifications as the LC 550 or 575.

 Models

-Initially sold only in Japan and Canada, and to U.S. educational institutions.
+Sold only in Japan and Canada, and to U.S. educational institutions.
 The computer was discontinued in February 1994.
 Featured a caddy-loaded CD-ROM drive.